MaterializeInc/materialize/doc/user/content/manage/dbt/_index.md

     **Note:** As an alternative, you can specify the `--store-failures` flag when running `dbt test`.

-1. Add tests to your models using the `tests` property in the model configuration `.yml` files:
+1. Add tests to your models using the `data_tests` property in the model configuration `.yml` files:

     ```yaml